guiideandrade/grid/README.md

 ## 3.9 - ./main.cpp

-I used this c++ file to create base css files.
-I choose to leave it in the project, because it may be useful for me and others.
+I used this c++ file to create some basic css files.
+I choose to out it in the project, because it may be useful for me and others.

 ## 3.10 - ./breakpoints folder